jahjinx/AI4EduRes-2023_FT-RoBERTa/readme.md

 <br />

 #### 2. Next-Sentence Prediction
-Next-sentence prediction is a simple binary classification problem during which BERT accepts an input of two sentences and learns wether or not the first entails the next.
+Next-sentence prediction is a simple binary classification problem during which BERT accepts an input of two sentences and learns whether or not the first entails the next.
 <p style="text-align: center;"><img src="presentation_resources/BERT-language-modeling-masked-lm.png" width="750" align="center"><figcaption style="text-align: center;">Alammar, J (2018).
 The Illustrated Transformer [Blog post].
 Retrieved from https://jalammar.github.io/illustrated-transformer/</figcaption></p>

 There are multiple versions of BERT such as BERTbase, BERTlarge, and DistilBERT.
 These variations often denote size—trainable parameters—of the model offering speed/performance trade-offs.